 Author: Kara Reynolds

 One of our most interactive and well-attended sessions this year was our Women’s Leadership Panel in October 2019.
 The audience and panel alike had open, honest and critical dialogue around supporting mentoring and helping to further advance women in the workplace.
-We’ve created a mini blog series to discuss the four topics that were dug into; Structure Around Promotion and Advancement, Getting Your Leadership to Buy-in, Engagement and Why It Matters, and Mentors and Sponsors.
-Today, we will be focusing on Structure Around Promotion and Advancement.
+We’ve created a mini blog series to discuss the four topics that were dug into; Structure Around Promotion and Advancement, Getting Your Leadership to Buy-In, Engagement and Why It Matters for Women, and Mentors and Sponsors.
+Today, we will be focusing on Mentors & Sponsors.

 Women Get Things Done